 An increase in demand for suitable gaming platforms for Apple users has led to far more options for everyone – from Mac bridge players to people who play on mac online poker sites.
 Browser-based platforms also accommodate the needs of Apple computer users.

-The most popular bridge playing software available to the Mac is Bridge Baron which has just released its latest version, 19.
+BRIDGE BARON – The most popular bridge playing software available to the Mac is Bridge Baron from Great Game Products which has just released its latest version, 25.
 Click here to download a free trial version.

 Convention card software has always been something lacking for Mac owners.
-However, these days there are convention card services online where you are able to create your card 'in the cloud' and print it out whenever you need it.
+However, these days there are convention card services online where you are able to create your card ‘in the cloud’ and print it out whenever you need it.
 You can keep various versions and notes as well.
-Visit our Bidders Box for more information on Convention Cards
+Visit our Bridge Bidding page for more information on Convention Cards

 Cloud computing is Internet-based (“cloud”) development and use of computer technology (“computing”).
 The cloud is a metaphor for the Internet (based on how it is depicted in computer network diagrams) and is an abstraction for the complex infrastructure it conceals.
 It is a style of computing in which IT-related capabilities are provided “as a service”, allowing users to access technology-enabled services from the Internet (“in the cloud”) without knowledge of, expertise with, or control over the technology infrastructure that supports them.
 According to a 2008 paper published by IEEE Internet Computing “Cloud Computing is a paradigm in which information is permanently stored in servers on the Internet and cached temporarily on clients that include desktops, entertainment centers, table computers, notebooks, wall computers, handhelds, sensors, monitors, etc.” (Source: Wikipedia)